lijason103/BrighterTime/README.md

 ## About

-This app was inspired by LumoHacks topic of mental health issues in veterans and first responders.
-BritherTime has multiple functionalities such as providing a support group for the people at risk of depression while keeping it anonymous, confidential, and therapeutic.
-This app consits of a wall where the users can share their thoughts anonymously.
-The users can play a game, answer a series of questions about some real life situations and based on their answers, the app will analyze their risk of depression.
-This app uses machine learning to evaluate the language used in the user responses and rank them based on their risk of depression.
-The list of users with higher risk will be presented to a group of trained professionals where they can chose to reach out to the user via an emailing system.
+BrighterTime was inspired by LumoHacks’ topic of mental health issues in veterans and first responders.
+The app has multiple functionalities such as providing an anonymous, confidential, and therapeutic support group for people who are at risk of depression.
+It also consists of a “Wall” feature where the users can share their thoughts anonymously.
+Users can play games while answering a series of questions about real life situations which will be evaluated.
+BrighterTime incorporates machine learning to determine a user’s risk of depression based on their language and responses.
+High risk users are presented to a group of trained professionals who optionally reach out to the user via an emailing system.

 ## Technical